 The NHLS Plays a Major Role in:

-- The National Antiretroviral roll-out programme through CD4+ viral load studies and HIV Treatment Monitoring;
+- The national antiretroviral roll-out programme through Cluster of Differentiation 4 (CD4) and viral load studies and HIV treatment monitoring;

 To provide a high-quality pathology and laboratory services that are clinically efficient and cost-effective.